YosysHQ/picorv32/README.md

 write transaction in the next clock cycles.

 *Note: The signals `mem_la_read`, `mem_la_write`, and `mem_la_addr` are driven
-by combinatorical circuits within the PicoRV32 core.
+by combinatorial circuits within the PicoRV32 core.
 It might be harder to achieve timing closure with the look-ahead interface than with the normal memory interface described above.*